Types of Sleep Apnea Surgery

 Types of Sleep Apnea Surgery Performed by an ENT

 Several types of sleep apnea surgery are performed by an ear-nose-and-throat surgeon (or an ENT).
 Since ENTs specialize in dealing with your nose and throat, they play an important role in treating sleep apnea.
 In fact, at PRECiDENT we often work with your ENT to make sure you get the right treatment for your unique case.
 There may be times when we discover that your sleep apnea is primarily caused by problems in your nose and throat.
-And in these cases, an ENT will be able to help.
+And in these cases, you will need the types of sleep apnea surgery that an ENT performs.

 Sometimes excess tissue in your airway is the root of your sleep apnea.
 This tissue can fall back into your throat when you sleep, which makes it hard for you to breathe.
 Your body then has to wake itself up in order to breathe again.

-In these cases, you might want to consider uvulopalatopharyngoplasty (UPPP).
+In these cases, you might want to consider a type of sleep apnea surgery called uvulopalatopharyngoplasty (UPPP).
 UPPP is one of the most common types of sleep apnea surgery performed by an ENT.
 During UPPP your surgeon will open up your airway by removing any excess tissue in your throat.
 This can include removing tissue from:

 - Your uvula